Monster Tower

-Monster Tower is a 600 ft tall sandstone tower located in the Island in the Sky District of Canyonlands National Park, in San Juan County, Utah, United States.
+Monster Tower is a 600 ft tall sandstone tower located on the Island in the Sky District of Canyonlands National Park, in San Juan County, Utah, United States.

 Description

 The tower is situated 300 feet southeast of Washer Woman, which is a towering arch nearly as high.
 Washer Woman is so named because the feature gives the appearance of a woman bent over a washtub.
 Monster and Washer Woman are an eroded fin composed of Wingate Sandstone, which is the remains of wind-borne sand dunes deposited approximately 200 million years ago in the Late Triassic.
 The nearest higher neighbor is Aztec Butte, 2 mi to the west-northwest, Airport Tower is set 1.6 mi to the east, and Mesa Arch is situated 1.5 mi to the west.
 A short hike to Mesa Arch provides the easiest view of Monster Tower.
 Access to the tower is via the four-wheel drive White Rim Road, which is the other way to see Monster.
 The top of this geological formation rises 1,400 feet above the road in approximately one mile.
 Precipitation runoff from Monster Tower drains southeast into the nearby Colorado River via Buck Canyon.